Configure AWS Route53 Health Checks

 type: HTTPS_STR_MATCH

-Combine multiple health checks into one status
+Combine multiple health checks with calculated status

 import * as pulumi from "@pulumi/pulumi";